vwala/docs/content/influencer/how-is-commission-paid.md

 - By store credit (single use, fixed amount discount code)
 - By bank transfer

-They may choose any of these methods when paying your sales commission.
-Please see the stores' terms and conditions on their website for details.
-Alternatively, contact the store directly via their website contact details.
+To see which of these methods a store supports, please go to your dashboard's `link/code section` and see the `policy` column.

 ## Who pays me? vwa.la or the store?
 The store will pay you via vwa.la, using their chosen payment method.